 “I want to see this Authority having one of the country’s highest recycling percentages and by engaging with students and residents I'm hopeful that we will be able to achieve this.”

 Kalyn Mallard, Community Liaison Co-ordinator of the Student Community Partnership, said: “Students in Bath are an integral part of the local community, from taking on part time jobs to volunteering for many of the local charities.
 It is important that both students and local residents establish and maintain good neighbourly relationships.

 “The Good Neighbour Campaign plays an important role in ensuring students and local residents concerns are raised and addressed, provides student residents with practical information to help them settle in and outlines what is considered neighbourly behaviour.

 “We look forward to meeting different members of the community during and hearing how the SCP can help to further strengthen town and gown relations.”

 This is just one of a variety of activities the Council is doing to engage with students over the new collections.
 This has included roadshows at Fresher’s Fairs where the Waste Campaigns Team have spoken to over 1,000 students, encouraging them to sign up for the text reminder service to prompt them when to put their rubbish out.
-Anyone wishing to make use of this service can text their postcode to 07520 631700.

 Delivery of the wheeled rubbish bins has now started and will continue until early November, with the re-usable rubbish bag deliveries starting later in October.
 Please look out for your welcome pack, which will be inside the lid of your wheeled bin or posted through your door if you have a re-usable rubbish bag.
 Please make sure that you do not use your new bin until your first collection after November 6.